 - Learn more about how CoEd Computer Center students use their technical skills to make a positive impact.

-Students pay a small fee (between $3 and $4 a month) to use the computers.
+Students pay a small fee (around $3 or $4 a month) to use the computers.
 The fees go into a revolving fund; the fund covers ongoing operating expenses (e.g. maintenance, computer teacher salaries, etc.) and pays for upgrades to the computer equipment as it becomes obsolete.
 (For a more thorough list of expenses covered by the revolving fund, see our FAQ.)

-After approximately six years, each school will have saved enough money to replace its equipment.
 CoEd customizes the revolving fund to meet each community’s unique needs.
 All families make a commitment to paying into the fund, and thus they have a vested interest in the project’s success.
-Since the program began in 2001, six schools have replaced their equipment at least once using their revolving fund.
+Since the program began in 2001, 18 schools have replaced their equipment at least once using their revolving fund.

 Once up and running, the projects are managed by the schools, with CoEd acting in a supporting role.
 CoEd also trains local teachers to instruct, manage, use, and maintain the technology.
-Teachers demonstrate their computer skills by passing the Internet and Computing Core Certification (IC3) or Microsoft Office Specialist (MOS) exams.
+Teachers demonstrate their computer skills by taking the Microsoft Digital Literacy, Microsoft Certified Educator, and Internet and Computing Core Certification (IC3) exams.
 In this way, the knowledge and expertise involved in running the centers resides in the local communities.

 Danilo, the Computer Center teacher at Hacienda Maria, tells us that the training he received from CoEd gave him the chance to help spread computer skills to his peers during a later technology training session sponsored by another organization.
 “During training, the teacher paused and asked if anyone could help demonstrate how to use the given function,” Danilo recalls.
 “There were a few CoEd-trained teachers attending, and inevitably, one of us would go up and help the trainer demonstrate the function to the group.”
 Not only did Danilo gain the knowledge to help his peers, he also knows that he can always count on CoEd for support.

-A 2007 independent study of program graduates from a sample of 39 Computer Centers showed that 83% of students use their newly acquired computer skills to further their education in vocational schools or to acquire higher-paying jobs.
+A 2015 internal study of program graduates from a sample of 22 Computer Centers showed that 95% of students go on to find employment or further their education.